holly-cummins/holly-cummins.github.io/content/posts/2023-10-09--creating-QR-codes/index.md

 Note that this code doesn't scale the image down, so if you pass in a huge image, you wouldn't see any QR code under it.
 I did that the first time I was testing, and got confused!
 If the image is medium-sized you'll see a QR code, but it won't work properly.
 You can play around with finding the right size for the image.
 How big you can go before hitting errors will depend a bit on the exact url you're encoding and also on the image you're embedding.
+You can also play around with transparency, so that your image has a shape and not all parts are opaque.
+That can looks cool, and lets you go bigger.

 Finally, the last piece of code takes care of reading command-line arguments and kicking off the image creation.